My trade mark was rejected as descriptive — what can I do?

 Can I still use my mark while the objection is being resolved?

 Yes.
 An objection to your trade mark application does not prevent you from using the mark.
-However, you won't have the benefit of a registered trade mark until the application proceeds to registration.
+However, you will not have the benefit of a registered trade mark until the application proceeds to registration.
 This means you may have limited options if someone else starts using a similar mark in the meantime.

 Should I get help from a lawyer?